Inspired by Spice Girls, Britain's Little Mix eye movie next

 "This time it was a bit of a struggle because obviously 'Wings' was a massive song, (single) 'Move' was completely different ... so we knew we had to nail it again with this one," Thirlwall said.

-"It did take a bit longer but we got there in the end and I feel like this is one of our favourite songs we've done."
+"It did take a bit longer but we got there in the end and I feel like this is one of our favorite songs we've done."

 (Reporting by Holly Rubenstein; Writing by Marie-Louise Gumuchian; Editing by Louise Ireland)